The best work trucks for business

 Don’t overlook the commercial truck dealer relationship.

-Do yourself a favor and consider these critical factors during your truck selection: the assistance of your fleet management partner, your relationship with a commercial sales division of local auto dealers, and the reach of dealer networks in your area.
+Do yourself a favor and consider these critical factors during your commercial truck selection: the assistance of your fleet management partner, your relationship with a commercial sales division of local auto dealers, and the reach of dealer networks in your area.

 “The dealer support network and manufacturer support network are an often-overlooked piece of information when it comes to adding vehicles to your fleet.”